plume-lang/plume/README.md

 Its syntax has been designed to be non-aggressive and free, resulting in a pleasant-to-use and very extensible language.
 Plume supports some very cool features such as:

-- **Row polymorphism**, allowing more complex record operations than structural type systems.
+- **Powerful structures** enabled with row-polymorphism to let you take serious advantage of the language
-- **Extension system**, can be seen as Rust's trait system.
-Very enjoyable way to express overloading in a safety way.
+- **Extension system**, allowing you to define generalized behaviors for your types
-- **Strict type system**, letting you to serenely compile your programs
+- **Strict type system**, letting you to serenely compile your programs wwithout worrying about runtime errors
 - **Safe standard library** to avoid basic but hard-to-find bugs
 - **Macro system** to expand actual syntax and to avoid unnecessary function calls

 These are some of the language features available with Plume.
-But it stills have other interesting properties to offer to you like platform-independent code or binary (because it either runs on a virtual machine or compiles down to Javascript), great runtime performances and so on..
+But it stills have other interesting properties to offer to you like platform-independent code or binary (because it either runs on a virtual machine or compiles down to WASM), great runtime performances and so on..

 ## Built With